2017 Annual Report

 Thanks to the help of more than 50 volunteers and partner organizations, Hope Full Life Center blessed thousands of people in 2017 through its various programs.

 Hope Full Life Center (HFLC) is the hands-on ministry of Abounding Love Christian Fellowship.

-The organization assists the needy in Ravena, southern Albany County and around the world through aid programs and economic development initiatives.
+The organization assists the needy in Ravena, southern Albany County and around the world through programs that encourage self-sufficiency.

 HFLC is a 501(C)3 not-for-profit corporation founded in 2012.

 HFLC oversees Helping Harvest, Gracefully Chic Boutique, Peace of Home, Cross Culture Market and the Linda Civill Community Garden.

 Mission Statement: Hope Full Life Center empowers people.
 Activated by compassion, our multi-faceted outreach provides a helping hand, not a hand-out, to improve life for our neighbors.

 2017 Program Achievements